Zesty Greek Lentil Stew

 Instructions

-1. Sauté the Aromatics: In a small Dutch oven, heat the olive oil over medium-high heat.
+1. Sauté the Aromatics: Heat the olive oil in a medium sized pan.
 Add the chopped red onion and yellow sweet pepper, and sauté for 1 minute.
 Cover the pot tightly and cook over medium heat for 4 minutes.
 Add the minced garlic and cook for 1 minute longer.

 2. Add the Lentils and Spices: Stir in the lentils, dried oregano, and ground cinnamon, and cook until the seasoning is fragrant, about 30 seconds.